-Through this research it became apparent that the greatest potential for spatial improvement and accessibility lay in those buildings and spaces that surrounded the cloisters, which despite being of outstanding value were largely inaccessible and in urgent need of repair, resulting in four distinct interventions.
+Our team decided that the greatest potential for spatial and accessibility improvement lay in the buildings and areas surrounding the cloisters (which were largely inaccessible and in urgent need of repair).

 The Great Kitchen

-The Great Kitchen was built in the fourteenth century and is a rare example of a Medieval English monastic kitchen.
-The spectacular space has a distinctive octagonal ceiling and high rib-vaulted ceiling and is now the home of Anglo-Saxon ‘Treasures of St Cuthbert’ display.
-The conservation project consisted of significant restoration of the decaying stone of the roof vault and walls and the installation of a new limecrete floor.
+The Great Kitchen is a rare example of a Medieval English monastic kitchen.
+The spectacular space has a distinctive octagonal and high rib-vaulted ceiling and is now the home of Anglo-Saxon ‘Treasures of St Cuthbert’ display.
+Purcell transformed and conserved the space by restoring the roof vault and walls’ decaying stone, whilst also installing a new limecrete floor.

-The internal environment was improved to provide stable and safe conditions for the fragile Saxon silks, manuscripts and artefacts.
-The interior was relit to display the architectural and archaeological qualities of the room.
+The internal environment was also improved to provide stable and safe conditions for the fragile Saxon silks, manuscripts and artefacts.
+Afterwards, the interior was relit to illustrate the spectacular architectural and archaeological qualities of the room.

-Construction materials divided into two categories.
-Interventions were executed in contemporary modern materials, such as low iron, low reflectance structural glazing with natural metal detail; this enabled a clear distinction between old and new, and created clear visibility of the heritage without distraction.
+The team's introduction of contemporary modern materials, such as low iron, low reflectance structural glazing with natural metal detail creates a clear distinction between old and new.
 Lighting was a key component in revealing the form and surface of the historic spaces.

-The implementation and site coordination of the project had to be carefully managed around the live site and ongoing life and activities of the cathedral.
+The implementation and site coordination of the project had to be carefully managed around the live site and the cathedral's ongoing activities.
 Archaeological investigation and excavation was a major consideration that was incorporated into the project programme.

 The lobbies delicately frame the architecture of doors, improve visitor access whilst maintaining the environmental conditions inside the space.
-Their transparent and minimalist design opens up visibility inside the church and onto the Cathedral’s cloister.
+Their transparent and minimalist design opens up visibility inside the building and onto the cathedral’s cloister.

-The newly renovated Durham Cathedral enhances its position as a focal architectural destination of the North of England.
-The Open Treasure project has created new access to Durham Cathedral's hidden architecture and artefacts.
+The newly renovated Durham Cathedral enhances its position as a focal architectural destination of the North.
+The various projects within the cathedral's Open Treasure project have created increased access and brought to life the cathedral's previously hidden architecture and artefacts.